softwareconstruction240/softwareconstruction/chess/3-web-api/web-api.md

 - **getAuth**: Retrieve an authorization given an authToken.
 - **deleteAuth**: Delete an authorization so that it is no longer valid.

-### DataAccessException

-The starter code includes a `dataAccess.DataAccessException`.
-This exception should be thrown by DAO methods that could fail.
-For example, inserting a second user with the same username shouldn’t be allowed, and therefore should throw a `DataAccessException` in that case.

 ### DataAccess Interface

 In order to abstract from your services where data is actually being stored, you must create a Java interface that hides all of the implementation details for accessing and retrieving data.
 In this phase you will create an implementation of your data access interface that stores your server’s data in main memory (RAM) using standard data structures (maps, sets, lists).
 In the next phase you will create an implementation of the data access interface that uses an external SQL database.